 Looking for a beach getaway without the big-city bustle?
 Then Marco Island might be the perfect place for you.

-Located in southwest Florida, right on the Gulf of Mexico, this little town offers tons of activities in a quiet, idyllic setting.
+Located in southwest Florida, right on the Gulf of Mexico, between Cape Romano and the mouth of the Lostman’s River, this little town offers tons of activities in a quiet, idyllic setting.

-In many ways, it makes a perfect home base for adventures in other places; it’s very close to the busy cities of Naples and Fort Myers, and only a couple of hours from the bustling metropolis of Miami and the island vibes of the Florida Keys.
+Marco Island is the largest of Florida’s Ten Thousand Islands and in many ways, it makes a perfect home base for adventures and outdoor activities in other places; it’s very close to the busy cities of Naples and Fort Myers, and only a couple of hours from the bustling metropolis of Miami and the island vibes of the Florida Keys.

-It’s also an easy drive to the Everglades, one of the country’s most unique and beautiful wild areas.
+Visiting the Everglades, one of the country’s most unique and beautiful wild areas, is rather easy.
 But there are more than enough activities around town to keep vacationers happy.

 Whether you like culture or nature, action or relaxation, there’s no shortage of fun things to do in Marco Island.